Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 ## Page rotation is not working

-**Likely cause:** One page enabled, rotation disabled, invalid interval reset to default, or a local page renderer was recreated.
+**Likely cause:** One page enabled, rotation disabled, invalid interval reset to default, or a recent viewer interaction is inside the default 10-second hold.

 **Verify:**